Child Maltreatment - Psychological Abuse

-- Antianxiety medicine: These may be given to help your child feel more relaxed, less nervous, or sleep.
+- Medicines may be needed to help the child feel more relaxed, less nervous, or sleep.

-Follow up with your child's primary healthcare provider or counselor as directed:
+Follow up with the child's PHP or counselor as directed:

-- Rest: Let your child rest if he needs to.
-Tell your child's primary healthcare provider if he has trouble sleeping.
+- Let the child rest if he needs to.
+Tell the child's PHP if the child has trouble sleeping.

-- Report psychological abuse: It may be hard to report psychological abuse in children, but it is very important.
-Caregivers can help your child if he is at risk for or is a victim of psychological abuse.
-Caregivers may be required by law to report suspected child abuse.
-Your child may need to leave his current living situation and placed in foster care to protect him from the abuse.
+- Report psychological abuse.
+It may be hard to report psychological abuse of children, but it is very important.
+Caregivers can help the child if he is at risk for or is a victim of psychological abuse.
+Caregivers are required by law to report suspected child abuse.
+The child may need to leave his current living situation and be placed in foster care to protect him from the abuse.

-- Take your child for counseling: Psychological abuse may cause your child to feel scared, depressed, or anxious.
-Your child's primary healthcare provider may suggest that he see a counselor to talk about how he feels.
+- Take the child for counseling.
+Counseling may help the child feel less scared, depressed, or anxious.
+The child's PHP may suggest that the child see a counselor to help him with how he feels.

-- Your child has new signs and symptoms since his last visit.
+- The child has new signs and symptoms since his last visit.

 Return to the emergency department if:

-- Your child feels that he cannot cope with the abuse, or his recovery from it.
+- The child feels that he cannot cope with the abuse, or his recovery from it.